-In Colorado, complicity is participation in criminal activity with another person or persons.
+Under Colorado law, complicity (being an accomplice) is participation in criminal activity with another person or persons.
 When someone helps or encouraging another to commit a crime, it can lead to the same criminal charges as if they had committed the crime themselves.
 In this article, our Colorado criminal defense lawyers will address:

 - 1. What is complicity in Colorado?

-- 2. How does complicity apply to criminal charges?
+- 2. How does being an accomplice apply to criminal charges?

 - 3. What are the penalties for complicity in a criminal offense?